 However, there are a number of other differences which may not be immediately evident.

 Another difference is the manner in which jurors, or court-members, are selected.
 Initially, the Convening Authority appoints court-members to the panel from among available officers (typically, those assigned at the installation where the court-martial is to take place).
 If enlisted members are requested by the accused, the Convening Authority appoints these members as well, often excusing some of the officers previously selected.
-The Convening Authority will typically appoint extra members in the event that some are excused through challenges for cause or peremptory challenges.
-Thus, for a general court-martial, which requires a minimum of five members, the Convening Authority is likely to initially appoint at least nine or ten members.

 Under court-martial rules, both the prosecution and defense are entitled to question (voir dire) the panel members, and each side is granted unlimited challenges, or strikes, for cause.
 However, unlike state or federal courts, each side is permitted to exercise only one peremptory challenge (where no reason has to be offered for seeking to remove the juror).